HendroPrabowo/blog_yasop/readme.md

 - Migrate the db with php artisan migrate
 - Link storage laravel with php artisan
 - Create new user from register router
+- Dont forget to commet register routes, so user cannot create new admin account (Can create new account if user forgot the password)
 - Run

 # Reference Link in URL